iiab/iiab/roles/usage/README.md

         1. Number of minutes connected to the server.
         1. Number of megabytes consumed fro the server.
 2. The size of the time bucket which is lumped into a set of bars
-3. The start date and end date which will be displayed
+3. The start date and end date for defining which will be displayed
 ### How to use
 Part of the challenge in testing and debugging an application such as **Usage Chart** is accumulating enough data to test the historical charts.
 The easiest is to accumulate for a few days, and then display the hourly buckets:
 ![](usage5.jpg)

-This chart
-shows that I got up at about 7AM, and read the online NYTimes for quite a while.
+This chart shows that I got up at about 7AM, and read the online NYTimes for quite a while.
 Then I had breakfast. and started again about 10AM.

-Then I clicked the "Days" bucket, which shows how much connection and data I've used while testing this application.
+Then I clicked the "Days" bucket, which groups all today's data into a single bucket, and how much connection and data I've used while over the last week.
 My computer stays connected, so the blue bars are always the same, and do not really indicate much useful information.
-When there is a whole classroom of computers, and some of them might not be turned on part of the time, the number of connection hours might be useful.
+When there is a whole classroom of computers, and some of them might not be turned on part of the time, the number of connection hours might be more useful.

 ![](usage4.jpg)

-The start and end date section assumes that most of the charts will be showing trends ending at now.
-If the user wanted to see the hourly chart for a time,she would first click "earlier" 4 times, and then set end end date with the keyboard, and click "Redraw".
+The start and end date section always assumes that the user wants the end date to be now.
+If the user wanted to see the hourly chart for four weeks ago,she would click "week", and then click "earlier" 4 times, and then set end end date with the keyboard to set the end of that week, and click "Redraw".

 ### Internals
-The database update program, /usr/bin/iiab-wificlient.py, writes to the database (/opt/iiab/clientdata.sqlite) after using the "hostapd_cli all_sta" command to get the current WiFi statistics.
+The database update program, /usr/bin/iiab-wifidata.py, writes to the database (/opt/iiab/clientdata.sqlite) after using the ```"hostapd_cli all_sta"``` command to get the current WiFi statistics.
 This "cli" (command line interface) returns data that looks like this:
 ```
 root@box:/opt/iiab/iiab# hostapd_cli all_sta
 Selected interface 'wlan0'